Visit inference.status.cscs.ch for the status of the inference service, models, and latest announcements.

 LLM Inference API Service¶

+In order to maximize utilization and reduce costs, a reduced set of models is available.
 Private model deployment is not supported.
 If you are interested to deploy a model that is not available in this service, we encourage using the sml tool developed by the Swiss AI community.

 Service at a glance¶